 Lengthy implementation timelines and a lack of incentives combined with regular policy, legislative and technology changes, foreign exchange risk, quality of feedstock, route-to-market and refinancing options create significant barriers for investors in energy from waste.
 Here four different financiers explain their reasons for investing in the sector and discuss what is needed to make energy from waste more attractive.

-- The corporate investor: With projects on their own balance sheet how comfortable are corporate investors with the risks?
+The corporate investor: with projects on their own balance sheet

 14.35-15.15: Practical workshops part 1: overcoming the operational barriers to growth